New to the Harp

 at age 16.

-color-coded, one of the few instruments to use color for guidance.
+the strings form a scale, the same as the white keys on a piano: C D E F G A B (or Do Re Mi Fa Sol La Si), which repeat over and over for higher or lower notes.
+Harp strings are color-coded, one of the few instruments to use color for guidance.
 All of the C strings are red and all of the F strings are black or blue.
-The remaining strings are white.
 Harpists only use four fingers to play: their thumb, index finger, middle finger and ring finger, with both their right and left hands.
 No one uses their little finger as it’s too short and awkward.

 Harp Basics: Lever Harps